The 2019 sequel to my 2016 article in Brewery History

 Although tax laws varied in different places, the basic nature of gruit remained the same everywhere.
 Wort was concentrated and could be mixed in all kinds of workflows and with all kinds of substances, like wort, herbs and yeast.
 Its compact, durable and sticky nature must have made it easy and logical to do so.
 There is relatively large quantities of unhopped beers like British Godeale exported to the continent and beer sent down the river Rhine from Duisburg (Duusburs beer) as well as very small batches of local ale and gruitbeer with herbs, durable for only a few days.

-Concentrated wort is durable and fits a society that doesn‘t waste any food and is very usefull for a brewer.
+Concentrated wort is durable and fits a society that doesn‘t waste any food and is very useful for a brewer.
 It can be employed in many stages of brewing, it is consistent and logical; it was basically the same substance everywhere.
 There is a plain recipe by Lobelius (28): Graut wordt aldus ghemaekt, translated: ‘Graut is made like this’, and there is more to follow (29-30).

 Many Latin dictionaries make the connection between the Latin Grutum and British (Anglis) Grout, German Grut and other variants.
 Concentrated wort is consistent with: ‘a porridge called graut, -a favorite dish of the Northmen-, for the cooking of which an unusually large kettle was provided’(31).